-• The U.S. Coast Guard (USCG) has set the following conditions for ports and waterways as a result of Ida.
+• The U.S. Coast Guard has set the following conditions for ports and waterways as a result of Ida.
 Listed in the table are select ports that receive petroleum products.

-Status of Gulf Coast Ports as of 09/05/2021 Port Inbound Crude Oil (b/d) Inbound Refined Product (b/d) Status Date Stamp Louisiana Baton Rouge, LA 31,000 29,000 Open with restrictions.
+Status of Gulf Coast Ports as of 09/07/2021 Port Inbound Crude Oil (b/d) Inbound Refined Product (b/d) Status Date Stamp Louisiana Baton Rouge, LA 31,000 29,000 Open with restrictions.
 Port Condition Normal.
 9/1 Gramercy, LA 66,000 Open with restrictions.
 Port Condition Normal.
-9, New Orleans, LA 132,000 53,000 Open with restrictions.
+New Orleans, LA 132,000 53,000 Open with restrictions.
 Port Condition Normal.
-Morgan City, LA 47,000 1,000 Open with restrictions.
-8 Lake Charles, LA 144,000 1,000 Open.
+9/1 Morgan City, LA 47,000 1,000 Open with restrictions.
+8/31 Lake Charles, LA 144,000 1,000 Open.
 Port Condition Normal.
-8/3 Mississippi Pascagoula, MS 88,000 Open.
-Port Condition Normal Alabama Mobile, AL 165,000 6,000 Open.
+Mississippi Pascagoula, MS 88,000 Open.
+Port Condition Normal 9/1 Alabama Mobile, AL 165,000 6,000 Open.
 Port Condition Normal 9/1

-Foreign imports and domestic movements in 2019.
+^{}Foreign imports and domestic movements in 2019.

-Source: USCG Homeport.
-Receipt data from EIA Company Level Imports, U. S. Army Corps of Engineers Waterborne Commerce Statistics Center
+Source: U.S. Coast Guard Homeport.
+Receipt data from EIA Company Level Imports, U. S. Army Corps of Engineers Waterborne Commerce Statistics

 - Louisiana Offshore Oil Port (LOOP) suspended operations at its marine terminal on August 28, per standard procedure.
-LOOP is the U.S. port capable of receiving very large crude carriers (VLCCs). - The Lower Mississippi River has reopened to vessel traffic on Sept.
-3 with some restrictions. - On Sept.
-3, the following restrictions are in place for vessels traveling between mile markers 108 and 167.5 as a result of ongoing barge recovery operations: - Tow sizes are limited to 36 barges southbound and 42 barges northbound, with six wide being the maximum. - Vessels are advised to sail as close to the centerline as possible and maintain the slowest safe speed in the vicinity of ongoing vessel salvage operations. - Deep draft vessels are restricted to daylight transit only. - A field of partially sunken barges has been identified along the right bank of the Lower Mississippi River between mile markers 56-58. - USCG Captain of Port of New Orleans rescinded the temporary safety zone on the Lower Mississippi River between mile markers 105 and 108 created to avoid the downed electrical transmission lines as the lines have been safely removed on September 3.
-There are no vessel restrictions in this zone. - As of September 3, the New Orleans Board of Trade (NOBT) stated that more than 20 vessels will be moving northbound on Mississippi River between sea-buoy and New Orleans after waterway opens.
-NOBT also reports that anchorages between Burnside and Baton Rouge expected to fill quickly on Friday after power lines have been cleared. - USCG has advised all incoming vessels that multiple obstructions are blocking the Gulf Intracoastal Waterway between mile markers 37 54.
+LOOP is the U.S. port capable of receiving very large crude carriers (VLCCs). - The Lower Mississippi River is open to vessel traffic with some restrictions. - The following restrictions are in place for vessels traveling between mile markers 108 and 167.5 as a result of ongoing barge recovery operations: - Tow sizes are limited to 36 barges southbound and 42 barges northbound, with six wide being the maximum. - Vessels are advised to sail as close to the centerline as possible and maintain the slowest safe speed in the vicinity of ongoing vessel salvage operations. - On September 6, the Captain of the Port of New Orleans rescinded daylight only operations for deep draft vessels operating south of mile marker 114, above the Head of Passes on the Lower Mississippi River.
+All past restrictions remain in effect. - On September 6, Pilots advised that sunken obstacles under the Crescent City Connection have been removed and passage is cleared for travel. - A field of partially sunken barges has been identified along the right bank of the Lower Mississippi River between mile markers 56-58. - Gulf Intracoastal Waterway from mile marker 18-20 west of the Harvey Locks remains closed due to shoaling.
+USCG has advised all incoming vessels that multiple obstructions are blocking the Gulf Intracoastal Waterway between mile markers 37 54.